Become a Heart Trekker

 Become a champion fundraiser and make sure you're ready for the trek

 Your entry fee covers the cost of organising the event, but it's the money you raise that powers our life saving research.
 Previous Heart Trekkers have aimed to raise £400 to take on this event, and many look at joining our 500 Club, becoming a champion fundraiser for the BHF.
+For more information on the 500 club, please visit the last tab on this website.

 Create your fundraising page